 - Sip some coffee at The Barn Roastery or at Happy Baristas

-Where to party
+Where to party in Berlin?

 No trip to Berlin is complete without visiting a club or two.
-In Berlin you can party until the early hours, every day of the week.
+In Berlin, you can party until the early hours, every day of the week.
 If you’re a techno fan try out Berghain, the world’s most famous techno club – although even getting into this club is an art in itself.

 You have a better chance of getting in at Zur Wilde Renate or Tresor, where you can still dance to the best techno beats.
 It’s mandatory in most places to tape over your phone’s camera when entering a club, as taking photographs is prohibited.

 Want to get some amazing cityscape photos during your stay?
 Visit Panoramapunkt to get those all-important photos.
-You can reserve your tickets online in advance, and for only €9 you get one of the best views of the entire city.
+You can reserve your tickets online in advance, and enjoy one of the best views of the entire city.

-Where to shop
+Where to shop in Berlin?

 Berlin is just perfect for shopping, so definitely make time for some retail therapy during your stay.
 There are lots of lovely boutiques in the Alte Schönhauser Straße.

-The Hackesche Hôfe is a formerly troubled area within the city center – but it has now been beautifully restored and transformed into a creative modern hub centred around shopping, work and overall well-being.
+The Hackesche Hôfe is a formerly troubled area within the city center – but it has now been beautifully restored and transformed into a creative modern hub centered around shopping, work, and overall well-being.

 I’ve put together this Berlin travel guide because it’s definitely a place you must visit.
 What I love most about Berlin is its unique dark side.
 The city’s walls are covered with the coolest graffiti art, it has an incredible underground techno scene all year round in the most iconic clubs, and there are countless tough hipsters wandering the streets dressed in all black.

-But at the same time, Berlin offers you the most beautiful museums, delightful vintage market places, cosy water side terraces and endless restaurants to enjoy delicious and healthy food.
+But at the same time, Berlin offers you the most beautiful museums, delightful vintage market places, cozy waterside terraces, and endless restaurants to enjoy delicious and healthy food.

 Although I’m maybe not always the biggest fan of our grumpy neighbors in the East, personally I think Berlin is one of the best cities in the world to visit (and my husband also automatically puts it in his top 3 of favorite cities across the globe!).

-You may also like: Our road trip in Germany
+You may also like: Our road trip in Germany.